 The simplest outdoor kitchen layout, the island is similar to traditional stone BBQ islands.
 The island design clusters the grill and all appliances in one central unit.
 The island layout provides easy access to all four sides of the kitchen space, which aids in flow and circulation of cooks and guests.

 With just enough counter space for food prep and room below for an optional refrigerator, this option is the best choice for smaller, urban kitchen sites.
 However, compact design means limited separation between food prep or clean up and the grilling area, which could prove challenging for larger gatherings.
 Island layouts can also serve as a great hub for entertaining if you consider going with a split-level counter.
 This helps to separate grilling and prep from socializing.
-Islands are also a great addition providing extra countertop and storage space as shown below.
+Islands are also a great addition providing extra countertop and storage space.

 In The Zone